Nokia 5

 The Nokia 5 is a mid-range Android smartphone by HMD Global.
 It was announced along with the Nokia 6, Nokia 3, and Nokia 3310 (2017) at the MWC 2017 in Barcelona, Spain.

 Specifications

 Hardware

-The Nokia 5 has a 5.2-inch LTPS IPS LCD display, Qualcomm Snapdragon 430 SoC with an octa-core 1.4 GHz Cortex-A53 CPU, 2 or 3 GB of RAM and 16 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The Nokia 5 has a 5.2-inch LTPS IPS LCD, Qualcomm Snapdragon 430 SoC with an octa-core 1.4 GHz Cortex-A53 CPU, 2 or 3 GB of RAM and 16 GB of internal storage that can be expanded using microSD cards up to 256 GB.
 The phone also has a 3000 mAh Li-ion battery, a 13 MP rear camera with LED flash and 8 MP front-facing camera with auto-focus.
 It is available in Tempered Blue, Silver, Matte Black, and Copper colours.

 Software

 The Nokia 5 was originally launched with Android 7.1.1 Nougat.
 HMD Global has stated that they are providing a bloatware-free version of Android by not providing any unnecessary extra software.
 The company has also committed to provide regular feature and security updates.

 In October 2017, the Android 7.1.2 Nougat update was rolled out for the Nokia 5.

 On 12 December 2017, Juho Sarvikas, the Chief Product Officer at HMD Global, announced on Twitter that users of the Nokia 5 could test Android 8.0 Oreo on their devices by registering on Beta Labs, Nokia's Android beta testing program.
 The official Android 8.0 Oreo update began rolling out to the Nokia 5 on January 30, 2018.

 Nokia announced on Twitter that the Nokia 5, along with the Nokia 6 and Nokia 3 would receive the Android Pie update.
 The update began rolling out to the Nokia 5 on January 24, 2019.